What to keep in mind when treating younger burn victims?

 By giving immediate first aid you can lessen the severity of the burn while rushing the child to the closest most appropriate emergency department.
 Prompt medical attention to serious burns can help prevent scarring, disability, and deformity.

 Children are curious and like to explore their surroundings.
 A child’s sensitive skin burns far more easily than adult skin.
-Burns and scalds are a major cause of serious injury in children from newborn and upwards.

 A severe scald can inflict a serious injury and may mean a long stay in the hospital.
 It may also require painful skin grafts and years of treatment and can result in permanent scarring.
 A severe scald over a large skin area can even cause death.